Raster2Seq: Polygon Sequence Generation for Floorplan Reconstruction: Method

 Next, we present our \emph{Anchor-based Autoregressive Decoder} module which predicts labeled polygon sequences; see Figure \ref{fig:decoder} for an illustration.
 Our proposed module is provided with three different inputs: (i) image features extracted with the \emph{Feature Extractor} module, (ii) a sequence of coordinate tokens, and (iii) learnable anchors.

-The sequence of coordinate tokens are provided after quantization of the continuous 2D coordinates into a discrete 1D embedding space using a learnable codebook $C\in\mathbb{R}^{H_b \times W_b\times D}$, where $H_b \times W_b$ is number of quantization bins and $D$ is embedding dimension; additional details are provided in Appendix~\ref{sec:method_details}.
+The sequence of coordinate tokens are provided after quantization of the continuous 2D coordinates into a discrete 1D embedding space using a learnable codebook $C\in\mathbb{R}^{H_b \times W_b\times D}$, where $H_b \times W_b$ is number of quantization bins and $D$ is embedding dimension; additional details are provided in the supplementary material.
 Specifically, the decoder is provided with $L$ coordinate tokens, which are denoted by $f_{poly} \in \mathbb{R}^{L \times D}$.
 Learnable anchors, denoted by $v_{anc} \in \mathbb{R}^{L\times2}$, are introduced to avoid direct regression of continuous coordinate values.
 Instead, the model learns residuals relative to these anchors.
-We demonstrate that the use of learnable anchors yields significant performance gains in Section \ref{sec:exp}.
+The concept of anchors draws inspiration from object detection methods \cite{lin2017focal,zhang2020bridging}, which leverage assigned anchors to produce reliable predictions.
+As illustrated in our experiments, adopting this concept for our problem setting results in significant performance gains.

 \minihead{Decoder Architecture.} The decoder contains an autoregressive block that contains three different layers: masked attention, deformable attention, and a feed-forward network layer.
 In the masked attention layer, a causal mask is applied to ensure that each token can only attend to its preceding tokens, reinforcing a left-to-right generation bias~\cite{vaswani2017attention}.
 As shown in \cref{fig:decoder}, the triplet of query (Q), key (K), and value (V) vectors is derived from the sequence of coordinate tokens.
 The query vector includes additional positional embeddings from the introduced anchors, while the key and value vectors are derived from a fused feature vector of shape $[L_I+L, D]$.
 This fused vector combines image features from the encoder with coordinate-token embeddings through tensor concatenation, referred to as \emph{FeatFusion} (highlighted in purple in Figure \ref{fig:decoder}).
 We find that this early fusion is crucial for precise coordinate regression.
 Intuitively, the image features act as a prefix that each token can attend to, providing additional contextual information during decoding.